 3. Summative assessment: This assessment can be done at the end of a year or term.
-Through this assessment, the teacher comes to know about the strength and weakness of the curriculum and instruction.
+Through this assessment, the teacher comes to know about the strength and weaknesses of the curriculum and instruction.
 The result of this assessment may take time to return to parents or students.
 Here feedback is very limited and provides no opportunity to improve it.
 The result of this assessment is used to compare the performance of a student with the standard or with a group of students.

-The important paradigm in Assessment:
+The Important Paradigm in Assessment:

 1. Assessment for learning: Assessment for learning focuses on where the learners are in learning, where they need to go and how best to get there.
 It occurs throughout the learning and sometimes it is also referred to as Formative Assessment.

 It covers the scholastic areas based upon guidelines by the Board of Education.
 It focuses on continuously developing the skill and competencies of the children, diagnosing the weakness and taking appropriate remedial measures.
 In this type of assessment, teachers have full authority over the class without external interference.
 It is the traditional system that is used earlier and this system considers the school Board exam as the important one and ignores the actual capabilities of the learners.
-Nowadays the Central Board of Secondary Education (CBSE) started using SBA in the form of Continuous Comprehensive Evaluation from 2010 onwards.
+Nowadays the Central Board of Secondary Education (CBSE) started using SBA in the form of Continuous Comprehensive Evaluation in 2010 onwards.

 Continuous and Comprehensive Evaluation:

 CCE is a type of school-based assessment which covers both the aspects of child learning i.e., scholastic and co-scholastic areas.
 Co-Scholastic areas cover the development of psychomotor skills, attitudes etc. while scholastic related to the intellectual development of childlike curricular subjects, assignments, project works, tests etc. One of the main objectives of CCE is to improve the ongoing teaching-learning process by diagnosing learning gaps and through fair feedback.
-CCE introduced up to secondary level (class 10) by CBSE divided into two terms i.e. Formative Assessment and Summative Assessment.
+CCE was introduced up to the secondary level (class 10) by CBSE and divided into two terms i.e. Formative Assessment and Summative Assessment.